 NOVA operate a number of programs including Disability Employment Service (DES), a registered training organisation (NOVA Training) and 'Transition to Work' a New South Wales State Government initiative.

-Our DES program is funded by the Australian Government's Department of Education, Employment & Workplace Relations (DEEWR).
+Our DES program is funded by the Australian Government's Department of Social Services (DSS).

 We are a supported employment program that offers specialist job seeking assistance and post placement support.
 We find jobs in the general community, at award wage.
 NOVA works exclusively with people who have a disability or significant barriers to work and we have an excellent record of success and meaningful career development.
 Staff from our Campbelltown office also support people who are deaf or hearing impaired.